BaibaSisco/Week13Homework-Elk/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+*List the IP addresses of the machines you are monitoring*

 | Web-1 | 10.0.0.5 |
 |-------|----------|